STORM-IRIT/Radium-Engine/doc/developer/rendering.md

 ## Defining a concrete renderer

 To define a concrete renderer, the Ra::Engine::Rendering::Renderer class must be derived to define all the method that implements renderer specific tasks and are declared a pure virtual methods in Ra::Engine::Rendering::Renderer.

-A concrete renderer will build its rendering loop, the `renderInternal` method, by decomposing it into passes configured, for each Ra::engine::RenderObject, using the Ra::Engine::Rendering::RenderTechique class.
+A concrete renderer will build its rendering loop, the `renderInternal` method, by decomposing it into passes configured, for each Ra::Engine::Rendering::RenderObject available in the scene, using the Ra::Engine::Rendering::RenderTechnique class.

 A Ra::Engine::Rendering::RenderTechnique consists in a set of named Ra::Engine::Data::ShaderConfiguration that provide the GLSL code used by each pass to compute the appearance of a Ra::Engine::Rendering::RenderObject and a set of Ra::Engine::Data::ShaderParameterProvider that provide shader data to be used for each pass.

 When rendering, and for each rendering pass, the renderer will first set the global state of the OpenGL pipeline corresponding to the pass then loop over all the Ra::Engine::Rendering::RenderObject to be drawn.
 For each Ra::Engine::Rendering::RenderObject, the renderObject OpenGL pipeline configuration and parameters are fetched from the Ra::Engine::Rendering::RenderTechnique associated with the Ra::Engine::Rendering::RenderObject, and the render object is drawn according to the Ra::Engine::Data::ViewingParameters for the current frame.

 The Radium Engine exports a ready to use concrete renderer, Ra::Engine::Rendering::ForwardRenderer, used by default by